 OVERVIEW: The AmerisourceBergen Foundation is a nonprofit charitable giving organization that supports the health and well-being of its patient populations through three areas of focus: opioid misuse, human health, and animal health.

 FUNDING AREAS: Opioid misuse, human health, animal health

-IP TAKE: This is a relatively new foundation but one with close ties to Philadelphia.
-We suspect grantmaking is just getting started with this pharmaceutical funder.
+IP TAKE: This is a relatively new foundation, but one with close ties to Philadelphia.
+It seems that big-time grantmaking is just getting started with this pharmaceutical funder.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)